britishninja47/Samurai-Code/README.md

 # Samurai-Code
-My first two-player fighter for the PC/Mac.
-Since is my first game i want try and keep it as simple as possible.
+My first two-player fighting game for the PC/Mac.
+Since this is my first game i want try and keep it as simple as possible.
+Thanks to LuizMelo on itch for the sprites I used for this game and Ansimuz for the amazing futuristic 8-bit background!!

 - 2 Characters to play as Zen or D-Knight
 - 1 attack button (more coming soon)